Matt Taylor (scientist)

 Matthew Graham George Thaddeus Taylor (born 1973) is a British astrophysicist employed by the European Space Agency.
-He is best known to the public for his involvement in the landing on Comet 67P/Churyumov–Gerasimenko by the Rosetta mission (European Space Agency)'s Philae lander, which was the first spacecraft to land on a comet nucleus.
-He is Project Scientist of the Rosetta mission.
+He is best known to the public for his involvement in the Rosetta mission, the first mission to make landfall on a comet.
+Taylor was the mission's project scientist.

 Early life

-Taylor was born in Manor Park, London in 1973.
-He is the son of a bricklayer and worked alongside his father, on building sites, during his summer breaks from university.
+Taylor was born in Manor Park, London, in 1973.
+He is the son of a bricklayer, and worked alongside his father on building sites during his summer breaks from university.

 Education

 Taylor received a degree in physics from the University of Liverpool.

-Taylor earned a PhD in space physics which focused on Magnetohydrodynamics modelling of astrophysical plasma in the magnetosphere from Imperial College London.
+He then earned a PhD in space physics from Imperial College London, focusing on magnetohydrodynamic modelling of astrophysical plasma in the magnetosphere.

 Career

 Taylor's research career began when he became a research fellow at the Mullard Space Science Laboratory working on the Cluster mission.
 This position led to his appointment as Cluster project scientist in 2005.
+In summer 2013, Taylor became a project scientist for the Rosetta mission.
+The following year, Rosetta's lander, Philae, made landfall on the nucleus of the comet 67P/Churyumov–Gerasimenko.
+A press conference Taylor gave about the landing became the subject of controversy after certain commentators found fault with the shirt he had worn, which featured images of scantily clad women.
+Taylor subsequently apologised.
+In 2018, he was awarded the Royal Astronomical Society Service Award for Geophysics for his work on the mission.

-He is an author on 70 publications, primarily on the topic of aurorae.
-In summer 2013, Taylor became a Project Scientist for the Rosetta mission.
-Taylor's research has been published in leading peer reviewed scientific journals including Nature, the Journal of Geophysical Research, Geophysical Research Letters and the Annales Geophysicae.
+Taylor is an author on 70 publications, primarily on the topic of aurorae.
+His research has been published in leading journals, including Nature, the Journal of Geophysical Research, Geophysical Research Letters and the Annales Geophysicae.

 Personal life

 Taylor's wife is Leanne.
 They have two children.

 Taylor is a devoted fan of heavy metal, especially death metal.
 He has posed with David Vincent of Morbid Angel for the magazine Metal Hammer, as well as having been photographed wearing Cannibal Corpse shirts multiple times.
-He wrote the foreword to David Vincent's biography I Am Morbid: Ten Lessons Learned From Extreme Metal, Outlaw Country, And The Power Of Self-Determination.
+He wrote the foreword to David Vincent's biography I Am Morbid: Ten Lessons Learned From Extreme Metal, Outlaw Country, and the Power of Self-Determination.

-Taylor has a tattoo of the Rosetta spacecraft and its lander Philae on his leg, which he had tattooed after the spacecraft was successfully awoken from hibernation in 2014.
+Taylor has a tattoo of the Rosetta spacecraft and its lander on his leg, which he had done after the craft was successfully woken from hibernation in 2014.